tegacodes/p5.js-education/tutorials/p5-editor/getting-started-webeditor.md

 	- Use the first dropdown arrow in the project folder and select add file.
 Drag and drop your libary files in the popup.
 	- Using the same popup, a new empty file can be created.
 You can type/paste your library code there.

+##Adding Media

+- To add media like images or sound file use the add file option in the Project folder.
+- Upload your media and it will be available in your sketch.
+At the time of writing 5mb is maximum size for additional media.

 ##Preferences